|

 Synopsis:

 Spartacus is unique in Kubrick's canon because it is his only film as a director-for-hire, not a project he himself initiated.
-He came on late in the game when Anthony Mann parted company with producer Kirk Douglas after filming only one scene, the opening where Spartacus is found on a work gang by gladiator school impresario Batiatus (Peter Ustinov).
+He came on late in the game when Anthony Mann parted company with producer Kirk Douglas after filming only one sequence, the opening where Spartacus is found on a work gang by gladiator school impresario Batiatus (Peter Ustinov).

-Others favored the 'small Spartacus' concept, which basically held that, formidable as the slave army was, it never had chance to defeat the might of Rome.
+Others favored the 'Small Spartacus' concept, which basically held that, formidable as the slave army was, it never had a chance to defeat the might of Rome.
 In this view, Spartacus and his followers were basically fugitives on a jailbreak.
 The most they could hope to accomplish was to 'get out of this damn country' as soon as possible.

 Spartacus originally began before the final battle, with Crassus checking on his troops and telling his generals the story of their enemy.
 The entire narrative was to be told in flashback; only the defeat of Spartacus and the wrap-up would be in 'real time.'